---

 An example of where we might need recursion is while designing commenting

 system.
 A comment can have sub-comments.
-However since type alias
+However since `type alias` is just a

 substitution and recursion does not work with it.